RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

 importer-rhel8-ocs     0/1     ContainerCreating   0          1s
 ~~~

-Watch the logs and you can see the process:
+Watch the logs and you can see the process, it may initially give an error about the pod waiting to start, you can retry after a few seconds:

 ~~~bash
 $ oc logs importer-rhel8-ocs -f